A Great Hiking to Morskie Oko in Tatras Mountains

 Water falls next to the Morskie Oko, Poland

-Get to know the birth of Morskie Oko (Eye of the Sea)
+Discovering the history of Morskie Oko (Eye of the Sea)

 Morskie Oko is a name given by tourists.
-The lake sits at 1395 meters above sea level and has a maximum of 51 meters deep.
+The lake sits 1,395 metres above sea level and reaches a maximum depth of 51 metres.

-It was the result of the sculpting processes of the last ice age.
-Glaciers sliding down from above slowly carved the basin, which gradually filled with water and fine particles of glacier-ground rock.
-Over the years, the particles washed away, and the lake boasts clear water with visibility of up to 15 metres.
+It was formed during the last ice age, when glaciers slowly slid down from above, carving out the basin.
+Over time, the basin filled with water and fine particles of glacially-ground rock.
+As the years passed, these particles were gradually washed away, leaving the lake with crystal-clear water and visibility of up to 15 metres.

-On the way, we passed several waterfalls.
-At some places, the water Falls flew over the walkway and entered directly into the lake.
-We had to take precautions against the slippery stones at these places.
+Along the way, we passed several waterfalls.
+In some areas, the water cascaded directly over the walkway and into the lake, so we had to be extra cautious on the slippery stones.

-At the bottom of the waterfalls was the perfect spot to picture the Water Falls.
-In the early spring, when the snow melts, there are more waterfalls around the lakes.
-In Winter the lake can be frozen and is a big attraction as well.
+The area at the base of the waterfalls offered the perfect spot for photos.
+In early spring, when the snow melts, the number of waterfalls around the lake increases.
+In winter, the lake can freeze over, attracting visitors for a different kind of beauty.

-The lake Czarny Staw (Black Pond in English) is the upper lake.
-A sign at the lakeside indicates that the starting point to the Black Pond.
-To reach the upper lake, we had to climb up many stone stairs.
-The stairs were quite steep.
-Once on the top, we could see nearly the entire Morskie Oko.
-It was a breathtaking view!
-The water from Czarny Staw also flows into the Morskie Oko and forms other falls.
-We followed the same way back to the lakeside.
+Czarny Staw (Black Pond) is the upper lake, and a sign by the lakeside marks the starting point for the hike.
+To reach this upper lake, we had to climb a series of steep stone stairs.
+The climb was challenging, but once at the top, we were rewarded with an almost panoramic view of Morskie Oko below.
+It was truly breathtaking!
+The water from Czarny Staw also flows into Morskie Oko, creating a series of beautiful waterfalls.
+We retraced our steps to return to the lakeside.

-This area is an underrated destination.
-Most of the tourists were residents.
-From the lake, a hiking route to the Rysi Peak, the highest mountain in Poland.
-It would take about 3 hours and 50 minutes to reach the peak.
-The whole area is also the Tatra National Park natural protection area.
+This area feels like an underrated gem.
+Most of the visitors we encountered were locals.
+From Czarny Staw, a hiking route leads up to Rysy Peak, the highest mountain in Poland.
+It takes roughly three hours and 50 minutes to reach the summit.
+The entire area is part of the Tatra National Park, a protected natural area, ensuring its beauty and serenity are preserved for future generations.

 Morskie Oko, Poland